State-of-the-art review and synthesis: A requirement-based roadmap for standardized predictive maintenance automation using digital twin technologies: Requirements Supporting Predictive Maintenance Autonomy

 \subsubsection{IR1: Physical Properties}

-Physical properties refer to spatial information and characteristics of an asset or its components.
-These properties play a crucial role in various industries by capturing information about the structure, size, and layout of the physical entity.
-Physical information can take several forms, and the exact representation is typically determined by the specific industry in which it is used (e.g., aircraft, manufacturing).
-For a more in-depth understanding of how IR1 (i.e., physical properties) is leveraged within PMx DTs across diverse industries, readers are suggested to consult the comprehensive explorations detailed in the literature review \cite{kapteyn2022data,kapteyn2020toward,ye2020digital}.
+Physical properties refer to the spatial information and characteristics of an asset or its components.
+These properties are crucial across various industries, capturing details about the structure, size, and layout of physical entities.
+The form of physical information can vary, with its exact representation typically determined by the specific industry in which it is used (e.g., aircraft, manufacturing).
+For a more in-depth understanding of how IR1 is leveraged within PMx DTs across diverse industries, readers are encouraged to consult the comprehensive explorations provided in the literature review~\cite{kapteyn2022data,kapteyn2020toward,ye2020digital}.

-\textbf{Aviation:} The specific physical properties under consideration are largely contingent on the particular metrics employed (e.g., workability, safety level) within the aviation industry, which in turn are influenced by the particular substructures in focus (e.g., powerplant, wings).
-For instance, in the maintenance of the fuselage, scholars utilize spatially-specific attributes such as the slenderness ratio and fuselage radius in conjunction with material properties such as density, tensile strength, and Young’s modulus.
-These parameters form part of the essential information needed to ascertain safety levels and predict the future state or RUL \cite{weiland2020structural,yiwei2019model,wang2018predictive}.
-Similarly, within the context of wing maintenance, researchers employ information regarding wing configuration (e.g., length and width, material property) and specific coordinates (e.g., apex location, airfoil) to determine the present or future condition of the associated structure \cite{li2017dynamic,zeng2021prognosis}.
+\textbf{Aviation:} The specific physical properties considered in aviation maintenance are largely dependent on the metrics used (e.g., workability, safety level) and the particular substructures in focus (e.g., powerplant, wings).
+For example, in fuselage maintenance, scholars utilize spatial attributes such as slenderness ratio and fuselage radius, along with material properties like density, tensile strength, and Young's modulus.
+These parameters are essential for determining safety levels and predicting the future state or RUL of the structure~\cite{weiland2020structural,yiwei2019model,wang2018predictive}.
+Similarly, in wing maintenance, researchers rely on information regarding wing configuration (e.g., length, width, material properties) and specific coordinates (e.g., apex location, airfoil) to assess the current or future condition of the structure~\cite{li2017dynamic,zeng2021prognosis}.